ulygit/ansarch/README.md

 * an [inventory file](http://www.ansibleworks.com/docs/patterns.html)

-For the inventory hosts file, it's easiest to keep it in the same directory as Hyperboriarch so Ansible can find the correct *group_vars*.
+For the inventory hosts file, it's easiest to keep it in the same directory as Ansarch so Ansible can find the correct *group_vars*.
 By default, things are configured to look for a file named "hosts", but you can override that either by setting the `ANSIBLE_HOSTS` environment variable to point to its full path, or use the `-i <inventory file>` flag